avaldivi/avaldivi/README.md

 # Hi there 👋

-💼 I'm currently a Senior UI Engineer at Salesloft, a market leading sales engagement tool.
-I've worked on design-systems, Admin tooling for CRM Integrations between Salesforce, Hubspot, and Microsoft Dynamics, and now Analytics.
+💼 I'm currently a Senior Software Engineer at Intuit Mailchimp

 ⚛️ I primarily work in React and Typescript.
 I love to use styled-components for styling, react-query for state and cache management, react-final-form for handling state mangement with forms.